 - a.
-A research university bachelor's degree in business administration or related field consisting of a minimum total of 60 EC in advanced courses in strategic management, marketing, supply chain management/operations, finance and accounting as well as a minimum total of 20 EC in qualitative and quantitative research methods and statistics; - b.
-Proficiency in English, measured according to the CEFR (Common European Framework of Reference) at level C1, to be proven by - IELTS: minimum overall score 7.0 and minimum sub-scores 6.5, or - TOEFL (iBT): minimum overall score 100 + minimum sub-scores 22 (Reading, Listening and Speaking) and 24 for Writing, or - Cambridge ESOL: Equal to CAE- minimum grade of B or CPE- minimum grade of C, or - Cambridge BEC Higher Minimum grade B, or - CEFR test results: English course/test results at C1 level taken at any national accredited university of applied science or research university within the EU/EEA.
+A research university bachelor's degree in business administration or related field consisting of a minimum total of 60 EC in advanced courses in strategic management, marketing, supply chain management/operations, finance and accounting as well as a minimum total of 20 EC in qualitative and quantitative research methods and statistics: - b.
+Proficiency in English, measured according to the CEFR (Common European Framework of Reference) at level C1, to be proven by - IELTS: minimum overall score 7.0 and minimum sub-scores 6.5, or - TOEFL (iBT): minimum overall score 100 + minimum sub-scores 22 for Reading and Listening and 23 for Speaking and 24 for Writing, or - Cambridge ESOL: Equal to CAE- minimum grade of B or CPE- minimum grade of C, or - Cambridge BEC Higher Minimum grade B, or - CEFR test results: English course/test results at C1 (including C1 for all subscores) level taken at any national accredited university of applied science or research university within the EU/EEA.
 All aspects of the language must be tested (reading, writing, listening and oral skills).